wernjie/c4ev3/README.md

 either:

 - Use the `ev3build`, `ev3buildUpload` or `ev3Upload` scripts.
 Do not move them.
-Feel free to create aliases; they work anywhere.
+Run them without arguments to see what arguments they take.
+Feel free to create aliases; they work anywhere as long as they stay where they are.

 or: